RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 // ...
 ```

-Now, this code looks much simpler.
+Now, this code looks much more concise.

 ## Use `Scrollbar` to support scrollable

-If we have many tasks in the view, the out of view contents we can't show it, we need a scrollable view to show all tasks.
-In Ribir, we have a built-in widget `Scrollbar`.
-Scrollbar has direction, horizontal or vertical.
-In our case, we need scroll in a vertical direction, so we should use `VScrollbar`.
+If the tasks list grows, there might not be enough room to show all tasks at once.
+We need a scrollable view to show let the user  decide what to show.
+Ribir has a built-in widget `Scrollbar`.
+A scrollbar can have horizontal or vertical direction.
+We want scroll in a vertical direction, so we use `VScrollbar`.

 It's straightforward like this: